aleusai/cytoscape-tree-editor/README.md

 # Cytoscape Tree Editor

-The App provides a tool to create/upload/download/edit a (Cytoscape) Tree.
+The App provides a tool to create/upload/download/edit a Cytoscape Tree (go to https://js.cytoscape.org/ for further information on Cytoscape).

 The Tree itself is made of several nodes, which differ from one another because of the data payload that they have: the nodes can be thought of as different components, if one thinks of such a Tree as e.g. a configuration file.
 Each node is created with a default